molgenis/molgenis-emx2/e2e/manual-tests/catalogue/catalogue-test_3.md

 # Goal

-A naïve visitor to the data catalogue can click around in the catalogue and understand what s/he is seeing when viewing a cohort study.
+A naïve visitor to the data catalogue can click around in the catalogue and understand what they are seeing when viewing a cohort study.

 # Steps